 “GrameenPhone has increased the country’s GDP by a far greater amount than repeated infusions of foreign aid. ” — The New Nation

-Iqbal Quadir’s TED talks
+Iqbal Quadir’s TED talk

 While the media team is on holiday, we continue to bring you some of TED’s oldies but goodies.
 During the two week break, we will post noteworthy talks that contain ideas still worth spreading.
 Today we travel back to 2005 for Iqbal Quadir’s talk on how mobiles fight poverty.
 Iqbal Quadir explains his digression from […]Continue reading